tomjrwilliams/xfactors/README.md

 ## Overview

-xfactors (name to be reconsidered), henceforth xf, is a work-in-progress library for practical machine learning research in finance built on [JAX](https://jax.readthedocs.io/en/latest/index.html).
+xf, short for xfactors (name to be reconsidered), is a work-in-progress library for practical machine learning research in finance built on [JAX](https://jax.readthedocs.io/en/latest/index.html).

-xf does this by providing:
+xf provides:

-- base classes / interfaces for re-useable JAX model components (nodes in directed acyclic computation graphs).
+- base classes / interfaces for defining re-useable JAX model components (as nodes in directed acyclic computation graphs).

 - an apparatus for specifying how data, parameters, and intermediate results should flow such a model.

+- a simple API for model training and application

-Obeying, as much as possible, the maxim that 'code that is read together should be written together'.
+Where we obey, as much as possible, the maxim that 'code that is read together should be written together'.

 Everything in xf - models, params, results - is a tuple (or ndarray), which means:

-- everythings plays nicely with JAX's auto grad functionality
+- everythings plays nicely with JAX's auto grad functionality.

-- it's straightforward to deal with irregularly shaped data structures (for instance, rolling windows of varying sizes).

-- xf models can be manipulated just like any other data structure
+- xf models can be manipulated just like any other data structure.

 This last point, in particular, allows us to: